York honors Rivera family for dedication to Latino community

 YORK, Pa.
 (WHTM) – The City of York dedicated the 200 block of Princess Street to the late Dr. Edwin Rivera and his wife Delma Rivera Sunday.

-Dr. Rivera was the first hispanic doctor in York.
+Rivera was the first Hispanic doctor in York.
 He was also a U.S. Army veteran of the Korean War and served in the National Guard.

 Mrs. Rivera was an educator, activist and civic leader.